jerome-trc/biomorph/ATTRIB.md

 Realm667 user JoeyTD cites an unknown source as having created the sound used in Biomorph as ASHGFIRE.

 PLSCIDLE and PLSCRAIS are courtesy of id Software LLC and Midway Software Inc.

+VOLLFIRE is courtesy of EA Digital Illusions CE AB.

 "m60-1.wav" (HVBRFIRE) and "deagle.wav" (HANDCANN) are courtesy of ZDoom forum user Joblez_I.